meysampg/espricho/README.md

 and [Yii2](http://yiiframework.com/).
 Its modularity is similar to Yii2 but thanks to the Symfony DI container, it has a powerful container like Laravel!
-Espricho is the Persian name of swallow bird (in Kermani Dialect).
+Espricho is the Persian name of swallow bird (in Kermani dialect).

 ## Mafsho
 `mafsho` is a command line tool which provide a lot of functionality